adhir2099/php-ajax-sweetalert2-login/README.md

 ## Config parameter

-In loginController.php, you may changed the if statement for <b>password_verify()</b>, remember, function requires the first argument to be a plain text password + hashed password from DB.
-In this example we don't use hashed passwords and a simple DB for practice purposes.
+In <b>loginController.php</b> , you may changed the if statement for <b>password_verify()</b>, remember, function requires the first argument to be a plain text password + hashed password from DB.
+In this example we don't use hashed passwords and uses a simple DB for practice purposes.

 ```php
     password_verify($_POST["pass"], $hashed_password_from_database)
 ```

 ## Libraries included
-* Bootstrap v4
+* Bootstrap v5.3
 * FontAwesome 5.15
-* Jquery v3.5.1
 * Sweetalert2

 ## Contributing